 Contact information and financial information from the order, donation forms or enquiries are used to fulfil orders or provide services.
 Your contact information is also used to get in touch with you when necessary, for example to be able to fulfil an order.
 Financial information that is collected is held securely and deleted on an ongoing basis.

 We may sometimes contact you with information from companies which may be of interest to you.

 We will not sell or exchange your details with other organisations other than where we have a duty to share your information with third parties, regulatory or law enforcement agencies if we believe in good faith that we are required by law to disclose it in connection with the detection of crime, the collection of taxes or duties, in order to comply with any applicable law or order of a court of competent jurisdiction, or in connection with legal proceedings.

-Individuals have access to various newsletters and information updates from Tai Chi Globe Academy and can choose which communications they wish to receive.
+Individuals have access to various newsletters and information updates from Welch Wellbeing and it's related services, Tai Chi Globe, Tai Chi Globe Academy and Lee Welch Transformational Coach Practitioner - they can choose which communications they wish to receive.
 If you no longer wish to receive these communications, please let us know.

 We will collect data about you, both personal data (such as your name and contact details), sensitive personal data (such as information about your mobility requirements and health) and information about the support that we provide.
 The data will be stored, processed and used in the following ways to provide and administer our services:

 Our lawful basis for collecting and using the personal information will depend on the personal information concerned and the specific context in which we collect it.

 We will collect personal information from you only:

 If you receive any Newsletter or Information Updates from Welch Wellbeing you can withdraw consent at any point.